The Metaplectic Casselman-Shalika Formula: The metaplectic group

-By the work of Brylinski and Deligne \cite{bd}, associated to $Q$ is a central extension of $G$ by $K_2$ as sheaves on the big Zariski site over $\Spec(F)$.
-At the level of $F$-points, this gives a central extension of $G$ by $K_2(F)$.
-We push forward this central extension by the Hilbert symbol $K_2(F)\rightarrow \mu_n$ to obtain a central extension $\G$ of $G$ by $\mu_n$.
-Explicitly, there is a short exact sequence of topological groups with $\mu_n$ lying in the centre of $\G$.
+Brylinski and Deligne \cite[Theorem 7.2]{bd} provide a classification of central extensions of $G$ by $K_2$ as sheaves on the big Zariski site over $\Spec(F)$.
+Since $H^1(F,K_2)=0$, at the level of $F$-points, this gives a central extension of $G$ by $K_2(F)$.
+We push forward such a central extension by the Hilbert symbol $K_2(F)\rightarrow \mu_n$ to obtain a central extension $\G$ of $G$ by $\mu_n$.
+Explicitly, such a central extension is a short exact sequence of topological groups with $\mu_n$ lying in the centre of $\G$.
+We write $p\map{\G}{G}$ for the projection map.
 On occasion, we shall find it necessary to express $\G$ in terms of a 2-cocycle on $G$.
-When this is the case, we typically denote the section $G\mapsto \G$ by $\sss$ and the 2-cocycle by $\sigma$.
+When this is the case, we typically denote the section $G\mapsto \G$ by $\sss$ and the chosen 2-cocycle by $\sigma$.
 Note that $\sss$ is not a homomorphism, the multiplication in $\G$ is given by $\sss(g_1g_2)=\sss(g_1)\sss(g_2)\sigma(g_1,g_2)$.

+All representations of $\G$ which we consider will be representations where the central $\mu_n$ acts by scalars by the embedding $\epsilon$.
+Such representations are called \emph{genuine}.
+We often invoke the convention of omitting $\epsilon$ from the notation.